PHA Homes is an independent, charitable housing association providing high quality homes and management services in East Hampshire.

 We are one of approximately 2,000 housing associations that work in the UK.
 We provide affordable homes for people to rent or buy.
 Our residents come to us through the local authority register.

 PHA Homes is a charitable housing association and we are governed by a Board whose members serve on a non-paid basis.
-We receive some government funding towards social housing and are regulated by the Homes and Communities Agency.
+We receive some government funding towards social housing and are regulated by Homes England.
 We are also a member of the National Housing Federation.

 We are proud of the work we do; providing good quality homes and services that will help our residents and customers achieve their goals and ambitions.

-PHA Homes would like to share with you our current position on the rapidly changing impact of COVID–19 (Coronavirus) on our service to our tenants and residents.
+PHA Homes would like to share with you the current position and impact of COVID-19 (Coronavirus) on you and our business.

-We would ask all tenants & residents phoning in to request repairs to inform us if they believe they have, or anybody in the household have, any symptoms of Coronavirus so that we can inform any of our contractors or staff who may need to attend your property, to ensure we are giving them all relevant information and keep you and them as safe as possible.
+We would ask all tenants & residents phoning in to report repairs to inform us if they believe they have, or anybody in the household have, any symptoms of Coronavirus so that we can inform our contractors who may need to attend your property.
+This is to ensure we are giving them all relevant information and keep them and you as safe as possible.

-We are mindful of the ever changing circumstances regarding Coronavirus and will keep tenants & residents updated through our website whenever possible.
-If you have any concerns or wish to speak to a member of staff, then please contact us on 01730 263589.
+We are mindful of the ever changing circumstances regarding Coronavirus and will keep tenants & residents updated via our website whenever possible.

 Coronavirus (COVID-19): Your Questions Answered

 COVID-19 is a huge challenge for everyone.
-Our Contact Centre and engineers are working hard to ensure we meet the needs of our most vulnerable customers.
-Please help by only calling us in an emergency.
-We are able to help you with:
+Our Contact Centre and engineers are working hard to ensure we meet the needs of PHA Homes customers.
+We are pretty much operating to business as usual with some minor exceptions.

-We are still able to attend if you have an emergency.
+We will attend if you have an emergency.

 Let us know if you are self-isolating or if anyone in your household could be at risk so we can take the correct precautions to protect you and our engineer.